Bug report #454

 We could use a hack and set the matrix on QPainter and read the value in renderers but it will be better to do it well in 0.9.

-#2 Updated by Redmine Admin over 14 years ago
+#2 Updated by Redmine Admin almost 15 years ago

 It worked OK in 0.74.
 I'm attaching two epss created in 0.74 with 100 and 200 dpi respectively.
 As you can see by changing dpi setting it was possible to control the pattern scale; in default 300 dpi the pattern in the eps output matched the Map View quite OK in 0.74.
 It's got broken in 0.8.